evilejuod/crud-app-fe/README.md

-# This is the full stack CRUD app 'Vartotojų kontrolė'
+# This is CRUD app 'Vartotojų kontrolė'

 A simple app to create, delete, update and read users.